Worried about migraines?

 There is a lot you can do at home to help cope with migraines.
 These include sleeping well, moderate exercise and tracking your diet.
 You should keep a diary of triggers which will help you avoid situations that cause migraines.
 With nutritional supplements and herbal remedies, you should always consult your GP prior to taking them.
 Some of the dietary and herbal remedies advocated have promising research, but their preventative ability isn’t scientifically proven.
 In addition to this, some traditional remedies such as Butterbur can be actively dangerous for your health.
 Unfortunately, there isn’t a cure for migraines.
 The best approach is to track your condition and consult a professional.

 Is There Effective Medication to Treat Migraines?

 If you are looking to treat migraines, there are some clinically proven medications available.
 Triptan medicines are specifically prescribed to migraine sufferers.
 Triptans constrict the blood vessels in the brain, which is believed to counter the migraine process.
 Triptans can be taken in a variety of ways such as tablets, nasal sprays and injections.
 It’s possible to experience side effects from taking Triptan medications.
 These may include flushing and tingling sensations, feelings of heaviness in the face and parts of the body, and in some cases nausea and a dry mouth.
 In general, the side effects are mild and can subside on their own.
 You should be careful not to overuse Triptan medications, particularly in conjunction with other painkiller medications.
+A commonly prescribed medication is Sumatriptan 50mg.
 Talk to a medical professional about your migraines and whether you should be prescribed Triptans.